brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Godzilla: King of Monsters**

+Ridiculous, but exactly what I expected.
+A bit of Godzilla, a bit of the Core.
+I'm fascinated by the idea that "eco-terrorists" have wide-reaching military power, lol.
+Shin Godzilla is still the best movie in the series, hands down, but this was a silly action romp.

+**MI-5**

+I fondly remember the British show *Spooks*, which ended in 2011.
+This movie was a nice reminder of the great things about that silly spy show.

 **Battle Angel Alita**

 I read this comic when I was younger, and it’s kind of neat to see it made into a live action film.
 I still can’t get over the uncanny valley eyes that Rose Salazar’s character had, or the goofy "love story".
 Overall, this was a fun action film.